datarisk-io/mlops_codex/docs/source/preprocessing_guide.rst

         # ....
     ]

-Ps.: Note the data structure must be as above
+Note the data structure must be as above

 Next, send the data to our server, by using the `.create()` method.
 Check the parameters doc.